unionlabs/goblinbook/README.md

 # goblinbook

 A comprehensive guide to understanding and building cross-chain infrastructure.
+Read the book [here](https://unionlabs.github.io/goblinbook).

 ## Overview